Voyz/ibind/README.md

-*This library is currently being developd.
+*This library is currently being developed.
 See something that's broken?
 Did we get something wrong?
 [Create an issue and let us know!][issues]*

+# IBind

-IBind a REST and WebSocket client library for [Interactive Brokers Client Portal Web API.][gateway]
+IBind is a REST and WebSocket client library for [Interactive Brokers Client Portal Web API.][gateway]

+I recommend using this library along with [IBeam][ibeam] for easier authentication with IBKR.

-# NOTICE
+## NOTICE
 ### This library is a work in progres.
 I haven't published it yet.
 Many things are due to change without any notice.

 ## Examples